-- The external fan is correctly fitted and aligned. - The rotor runs freely. - All of the retaining elements and electrical connections are securely tightened. - The grounding and equipotential bonding connections to the mains have been correctly made. - The air flow is not impeded or shut off by flaps, covers or similar. - If the cooling air is in open circulation, it has only weak, chemically abrasive properties and a low dust content. - All protection measures have been taken to prevent accidental contact with moving or live parts.
+- The external fan is correctly fitted and aligned. - The rotor runs freely. - All of the retaining elements and electrical connections are securely tightened. - The grounding and equipotential bonding connections to the mains have been correctly made - The air flow is not impeded or shut off by flaps, covers or similar. - All protection measures have been taken to prevent accidental contact with moving or live parts.